junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I don't think so," Cas answers, but the voice doesn't sound convincing.
 "I hope not."

 That is when a great surge of grace dash out of Dean right near his heart, brushing hard on some core essence of his internal.
-The warmth from the grace skyrockets to a near burning sensation, making Dean let out an uncontrollable yell that is bouldering pain.
-Not exactly unpleasant, more surprised. *The Hell is that?
+The warmth from the grace skyrockets to a near burning sensation.
+Dean let out an uncontrollable yell that is bouldering pain.
+Though not exactly unpleasant, more surprised. *The Hell is that?
 Feel like my soul just get touched or something.*

 *Yes.
-Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction.
-I'm so sorry, I didn't know, I would never...*
+Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction, somehow your soul is outputting energy along with my grace.
+I'm so sorry, I didn't know it's possible, I would never harm you...*

 *I know, Cas.
+How do we stop a nuclear explosion?*

+*I don't know.* Cas is deeply worried, making a mental move as if he's about to leave Dean's body.

-So now just, buckle up for hell of a roller coaster trip, huh?* Dean huffs, pressing his hands on the body harder.
+*Hell no, you don't jump the car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for hell of a roller coaster trip, alright?
+We sail through the storm, together.* Dean huffs, pressing his hands on the body harder.
 By the ways the light and power and electricity pouring out, he knows as a fact, whatever is coming, he would need a steady hold to not fall.
 Especially when there is someone else on the passenger seat.

 <br>